Eye care providers cite tariffs, inflation as major concerns in first half of 2025

 New research from The Vision Council cites tariffs and inflation as major concerns for eye care providers.1 The report, Provider inSights Q1 and Q2 2025, also found that the majority of eye care providers have been feeling the impacts of tariffs on wholesale eyewear prices, according to a news release.

-“This survey provides valuable insight into how eyecare practices are navigating tariffs, inflation, and other economic challenges,” said Alysse Henkel, vice president of Research and inSights at The Vision Council, in the release.
-“Many providers are responding by maintaining the status quo — delaying investments, not expanding services, and holding off on introducing new products such as smart eyewear.”
+“This survey provides valuable insight into how eye care practices are navigating tariffs, inflation, and other economic challenges,” said Alysse Henkel, vice president of Research and inSights at The Vision Council, in the release.
+“Many providers are responding by maintaining the status quo—delaying investments, not expanding services, and holding off on introducing new products such as smart eyewear.”

-The report provided insight into eye care providers’ expectations and the real-time effects of key economic factors, including tariffs, inflation, staffing, and adoption of new technologies including telehealth and smart eyewear.
-Economic pressures were flagged by eye care providers in the report, with more than half (56%) stating that the US economy performed worse in the first half of 2025 compared to the second half of 2024.
+The report provided insight into eye care providers’ expectations and the real-time effects of key economic factors, including tariffs, inflation, staffing, and adoption of new technologies, including telehealth and smart eyewear.
+Economic pressures were flagged by eye care providers in the report, with more than half (56%) stating that the US economy performed worse in the first half of 2025 compared with the second half of 2024.
 Additionally, as many as 69% of providers stated that inflation has influenced their business in 2025, with 30% expecting continued inflation impacts through the rest of the year.1

 Additionally, 76% of providers do not currently offer telehealth services, and around 40% of providers offer smart eyewear to their patients.1